 - Support-specific contact options, including a phone number or email

 The performance of your website is closely tied to your success as a business.
-In fact, if a website takes longer than 3 seconds to load, 40% of visitors will automatically leave.
-That’s a huge amount of traffic that you could be turning away without even realizing.
+According to Google, 53% of mobile visitors will leave your site if it takes longer than three seconds to load.
+That’s a huge amount of traffic you could be turning away without even realizing it.

-The easiest way to check how long your online store takes to load is by using Google’s Pagespeed Insights tool.
-Pagespeed Insights will give you a detailed report of how fast your website loads, along with any issues that you can resolve to improve your load times.
-Alternatively, you can also use load time evaluation tools like WebPageTest and Pingdom.
+The easiest way to check how long your online store takes to load is by using Google’s PageSpeed Insights tool.
+PageSpeed Insights will give you a detailed report of how fast your website loads, along with any issues you can resolve to improve your load times.

 While optimizing your store’s load times can be a complicated process, there are a couple things to always keep in mind.
 The size of your images can have a significant impact on how quickly your website loads.
 Try to compress and optimize every image using a tool like ImageOptim.
 ImageOptim strips away all of the unnecessary data in every image file, resulting in a much smaller file size with no noticeable visual difference.

-Additionally, for Shopify store owners, try uninstalling any apps that you’re no longer using as these apps can still put an additional load on your website even if they’re disabled.
+Additionally, for Shopify store owners, try uninstalling any apps that you’re no longer using, as these apps can put an additional load on your website, even if they’re disabled.

 Whether you’re a marketer or a business owner, you have one goal: get people to click that CTA button.
 It’s clear every ,a href="/encyclopedia/what-is-ecommerce">ecommerce marketing strategy should include conversion rate and page optimization.
 Running the experiments above will help create better experiences for your visitors and encourage them to take that desired action—be it email signups, add to carts, or sales.

 Ready to create your business?
 Start your free 14-day trial of Shopify—no credit card required.

 What is the purpose of conversion rate optimization?